StavrosTs/Project--Machine-Learning-in-Healthcare/README.md

          i.
 Replaced our classes with 0 & 1.
         ii.
 Excluded the outliers.
        iii.
 Transform categorical variables.
 (We tested one-hot encoding & feature hashing) iiii.
-Fill empty rows with total average of respective column. iv.
+Filled empty rows with total average of respective column. iv.
 Scaled our dataset so we can normalize the data.
          v.
 Balanced our dataset.
         vi.
 Run different classifiers (RandomForest,LightGBM & XGBoost) in order to find the best one.